 The Snowy Owl Story

 Snowy Owl Sled Dog Kennel was created in 1983 by Connie and Charles Arsenault whose passion for the sport has created this family legacy.
-Regrettably, on October 7th, 2006, Charles Arsenault passed away unexpectedly leaving Connie and their two children Jereme (now 28 years old) and Carlin (now 26 years old) to carry on this legacy.
-Proudly, both Jereme and Carlin have a vested interest in the ownership and operation of Snowy Owl Sled Dog Tours Inc. With all this experience comes wonderful and exciting stories!
-Enjoy!
+Regrettably, on October 7th, 2006, Charles Arsenault passed away unexpectedly leaving Connie and their two children Jereme (now 29 years old) and Carlin (now 27 years old) to carry on this legacy.
+Proudly, both Jereme and Carlin now share ownership of Snowy Owl Sled Dog Tours Inc. and are hopeful that Jereme’s two girl’s, Ariel (now 4 years old) and Alice (now 3 years old) will continue in the family business!
+Both Ariel and Alice are often times on site and can be found helping our 2-legged team water dogs, harness dogs and of course chat with our guests about their husky family!
+Growing up as a musher has it’s challenges but when one finds their soul mate and they also happen to be addicted to dog sledding, well that is truly special!
+Ethan Kimble, who is the Director of Operations for Snowy Owl married Carlin in August 2011 and has been an asset to Snowy Owl for over 10 years!

 Snowy Owl Sled Dog Tours excels in its commitment to offer the most genuine dog sledding experience in the Canadian Rockies.”